 The District considers all sexual misconduct complaints to be formal complaints.
 The Assistant Superintendent/Vice President of Human Resources or designee must notify the California Community Colleges Chancellor's Office of any sexual misconduct complaints.
-Upon completing the investigation, the District shall forward to the California Community Colleges Chancellor's Office a copy of the investigative report and administrative determination and to the complaint a copy or summary of the investigative report and administrative determination.
+Upon completing the investigation, the District shall forward to the California Community Colleges Chancellor's of the investigative report and administrative determination and to the complainant a copy or summary of the investigative report and administrative determination.